commons-app/apps-android-commons/README.md

 The Wikimedia Commons Android app allows users to upload pictures from their Android phone/tablet to Wikimedia Commons.
 Download the app [here][1], or view our [website][2].

 Initially started by the Wikimedia Foundation, this app is now maintained by grantees and volunteers of the Wikimedia community.
-Anyone is welcome to improve it, just choose among the [open issues][3] and send us a pull request :-)
+Anyone is welcome to improve it, just choose among the [open issues][3] and send us a pull request! :-)

 <a href="https://f-droid.org/repository/browse/?fdid=fr.free.nrw.commons" target="_blank">
 <img src="https://upload.wikimedia.org/wikipedia/commons/archive/9/96/20200131184248%21%22Get_it_on_F-droid%22_Badge.png" alt="Get it on F-Droid" height="90"/></a>